syrkis/miiii/paper/main.typ

 == Positional embeddings

-@pos_emb shows the positional embeddings of the $cal(T)_"nanda"$ to be virtually identical (cosine similarity of 0.95), which is to be expected due to the tasks' commutativity (a given value at $x_0$ or $x_1$ contributes the same to the task).
+@pos_emb shows the positional embeddings of the $cal(T)_"nanda"$ to be virtually identical (Person correlation of 0.95), which is to be expected due to the tasks' commutativity (a given value at $x_0$ or $x_1$ contributes the same to the task).
 The same measure for a model trained on $cal(T)_"miiii"$ is -0.64, translating the embeddings differently for the two positions.
 This is to be expected, as by the task's non-commutativity, $x_0 dot p ^ 0 != x_0 dot p^1$.
 Inspecting the positional embeddings confirms the obvious: position matters.

 #figure(
   image("figs/pos_emb.svg"),